Jun 26, 2021 ▪ 11 min read (~1 pages) ▪ Updated on Aug 19, 2022

 Select widgets and toggle data to show in each widget to make your views distraction-free.
 Additional widgets are available with your own API keys: Currently support IEX Cloud (default and free), Yahoo Finance and SeekingAlpha via RapidAPI, and CoinMarketCap

 Batch mode: Enter more than two symbols in search to use batch mode, show all data for a list of symbols (subscribers only)

 Tracker: Track symbol to show all data (persistent batch mode), convert non-base currency, and use portfolio features – set non-zero number to move symbol to portfolio

-Subscription starting at USD 19.90 per month and increase limits on symbols in watchlist and tracker, chart range and interval, news items per symbol, up to ten views (both home and data pages), as well as batch mode.
+Subscription available at USD 19.90 per month to increase limits on symbols in watchlist and tracker, chart range and interval, news items per symbol, up to ten views (both home and data pages), as well as batch mode.